George Albert McGuire

 George Albert McGuire (April 7, 1871 – July 2, 1955) was a dentist and political figure in British Columbia.
-He represented Vancouver City from 1907 to 1916 in the Legislative Assembly of British Columbia as a Conservative.
+He represented Vancouver City in the Legislative Assembly of British Columbia from 1907 until his defeat in the 1916 provincial election as a Conservative.

 He was born in Mount Forest, Ontario and received a D.D.S. from the University of Maryland in 1892.
 He moved to Vancouver later that year, where he practised as a dentist until his retirement in 1951.
-McGuire served in the provincial cabinet as Provincial Secretary and Minister of Education.
+Between June and November 1916, McGuire served in the provincial cabinet as Provincial Secretary and Minister of Education.
 He was president of the British Columbia Dental Association in 1906.
 McGuire died in Coquitlam at the age of 84.